 The RV mattress has a dense close-knit cell structure which guarantees a no-sag use.
 It will always get back to the original shape after use.
 This also ensures you can start using the mattress a few hours after unpacking it.

-What we liked: It has a firmness between medium-soft and medium.
+What stands out?
+It has a firmness between medium-soft and medium.
 So it is ideally for all types of sleepers, especially for side sleepers.
 It’s however not suitable for stomach or back sleepers.

-What could be better: It doesn’t have the required firmness for stomach sleepers.
+What cons did we manage to find?
+It doesn’t have the required firmness for stomach sleepers.